-- Smoothing: selecting this you can perform a Gaussian smoothing or a boxcar filter, for both of which you can chose the width of the filter, in units of channels (i.e. not spectral units but rather the number in the spectral axes array positions).
-A red smoothed spectrum is now superimposed on the blue original in the plot (currently to see this on the frozen spectrum you need to select smoothing before you select the spaxel to freeze, or you need to go back to the image and select a spaxel again) - Print spectrum; Save spectrum (in a multi-extension FITS file) - Export to Cassis: this is a spectral fitting program (http://pc-126.cesr.fr/) - Save script: will save a python script containing the sequence of commands you have executed (buttons you have pressed) within this tab, including selecting the spaxel in the first place
+- Smoothing: selecting this you can perform a Gaussian smoothing or a boxcar filter, for both of which you can chose the width of the filter, in units of channels (that is, not spectral units but rather the number in the spectral axes array positions).
+A red smoothed spectrum is now superimposed on the blue original in the plot.
+Currently to see this on a frozen spectrum you need to select smoothing before you select the spaxel to freeze, or you need to go back to the image and select a spaxel again). - Print spectrum; Save spectrum (in a multi-extension FITS file). - Save script: will save a Jython script containing the sequence of commands you have executed (corresponding to the buttons you have pressed) within this tab, including selecting the spaxel.